The Pretenders: 2020s

 The band was originally scheduled to release their 11th studio album Hate for Sale on 1 May 2020, and lead single "The Buzz" was released on 17 March 2020.
 However, on 24 March, the album release was delayed to 17 July.
 On the same day (24 March), they released the second single, which is the title track, "Hate for Sale".

-17 April 2020 saw the release of the third single "You Can't Hurt a Fool".
-On 12 May 2020, they released their fourth single "Turf Accountant Daddy".
+On 17 April 2020, their third single, "You Can't Hurt a Fool", was released.
+On 12 May 2020, they released their fourth single, "Turf Accountant Daddy".
 "Don't Want to be This Lonely", release 28 May 2020, was the fifth and final single from the album.

-A five-month North American tour with Journey was originally slated to begin 15 May 2020.
+A five-month North American tour with Journey was scheduled to begin on 15 May 2020.
 Due to the COVID-19 pandemic, the tour was cancelled.

-On 3 September 2022, Pretenders performed at the Taylor Hawkins Tribute Concert at Wembley Stadium with Dave Grohl on bass.
-They performed "Precious", "Tattooed Love Boys" and "Brass in Pocket".
+On 3 September 2022, the Pretenders performed at the Taylor Hawkins Tribute Concert at Wembley Stadium with Dave Grohl on bass.
+They performed "Precious", "Tattooed Love Boys", and "Brass in Pocket".

-Relentless was announced in May 2023, with a release date of 1 September, which has subsequently been moved to 15 September.
-The announced line-up for the recording was Chrissie Hynde (vocals), James Walbourne (guitars), Carwyn Ellis (keyboards, guitar), Kris Sonne (drums), and Chris Hill (double bass) and Nick Wilkinson (bass).
-The new album announcement coincided with a return to major touring in 2023, starting with various UK, Ireland and European dates with a wide variety of headline, festival and support shows reaching the US, Canada and further European dates to be completed by October.
+Relentless was announced in May 2023, with a release date of 1 September, which subsequently had been moved to 15 September.
+The announced line-up for the recording was Chrissie Hynde (vocals), James Walbourne (guitars), Carwyn Ellis (keyboards, guitar), Kris Sonne (drums), Chris Hill (double bass), and Nick Wilkinson (bass).
+The new album announcement coincided with a return to major touring in 2023, starting with various UK, Ireland, and European dates with a wide variety of headline, festival, and support shows reaching the US, Canada, and further European dates to be completed by October.

 The group issued a live album, Kick 'Em Where It Hurts, in 2025.
 Around the same time, they toured South America.